mholtkamp/octave/Documentation/Lua/Systems/Renderer.md

  - Ret: `number scale` Resolution scale
 ---
 ### SetClearColor
 Set the scene images's clear color.
 On platforms with multiple screens, the same clear color will be used for both.
+Make sure to provide an alpha of 1.0 to be able to see the color.
+NOTE: Currently on Wii and GameCube, a non-zero alpha will break shadow mesh rendering, so it's best to stick to black with zero alpha if you are using shadow meshes.

 Sig: `Renderer.SetClearColor(color)`
  - Arg: `Vector color` Clear color